bUnit-dev/bUnit/docs/csharp-examples.md

 }
 ```

 - `Test001` just injects the mock in "Loose" mode.
 It means it will only returns a `default(TValue)` for calls to `InvokeAsync<TValue>(...)` it receives.
-This allows us to test components that expects a `IJsRuntime` to be injected, but where the test we want to perform isn't dependent on it providing any specific return value.
+This allows us to test components that expects an `IJsRuntime` to be injected, but where the test we want to perform isn't dependent on it providing any specific return value.

   In "Loose" mode it is still possible to call `VerifyInvoke(identifier)` and assert against the expected invocation.